Rewired-one/occam/mobile2/README.md

 # Occam Wallet - A Solana Wallet

-A Solana Wallet built with the Flutter Framework
+A Solana Wallet built with the Flutter Framework.

+### Setup

+- setup instructions here -